jaredhanson/oauth-resource-token-resp/draft-hanson-oauth-resource-token-resp.md

 Mix-up attacks are a potential threat to all OAuth clients that interact with dynamically discovered resource servers.
-When a resource servers is under an attacker's control, the attacker can launch a mix-up attack to acquire access tokens issued by a vulnerable authorization server.
+When a resource servers is under an attacker's control, the attacker can launch a mix-up attack to acquire access tokens issued by a vulnerable authorization server through an honest client.

 OAuth clients that interact with resource servers in a manner in which the authorization server is statically configured are not vulnerable to mix-up